virink/phpext_phpjiami_decode/README.md

 Then, when you request _http://localhost:8000/xxx.php_

-If `eval` in the `xxx.php` and it ran, the eval's parameter will save to `/path/for/your/dir/xxx.virink.php`.
+If `eval` in the `xxx.php` and it ran, the eval's parameter will save to `/path/for/your/dir/xxx.eval.php`.

 ### e.g:

     /var/www/html/index.php
-    /var/www/html/index.virink.php
+    /var/www/html/index.eval.php or /tmp/index.php.crypt.php

 ## LICENSE